SebastianBocquet/PosteriorAgreement/README.md

 *p = ∫S d**y** P**δ**(**y**), S: **y** ϵ P**δ**(**y**) < P**δ**(**0**)*

 where *P**δ**(**0**)* is the probability of zero difference.
 Finally, we can convert the PTE *p* into a significance *σ* using Gaussian statistics.

+## Note
+Depending on which likelihood sampler you are using, your samples may have weights.
+This code assumes all samples have equal weights.
+Just reformat your chain by duplicating samples according to their weights (e.g., if a given sample has weight 2, just copy that sample; do this step twice for a weight 3, and so on).